Associates

 I'm an Associate Prof and also the incoming Director of Undergrad Studies in the econ department.
 My primary research interests are in microeconomic theory (specifically game theory/ mechanism design).
 In particular, I'm interested in stuff at the intersection of computer science and economic theory: both understanding the modern web/ social media/ sharing economy via the prism of game theory, and more recently, contributing to the theory of machine learning (which has some overlap with game theory)!
 Feel free to reach out if you'd like to chat about economics@rice, my research, or more broadly e.g. opportunities in econ, and in tech for econ-y types.
 I'm generally down for coffee...
 Also glad to chat over lunch in Wiess (whenever they let us back in!)..
 I look like the pic except I currently have a beard and (significantly) less hair than when this was taken.

-Associate Teaching Professor of Bioengineering Associate Dean for Academic Affairs, School of Engineering & Consultant
+Associate Teaching Professor of Bioengineering and Associate Dean for Academic Affairs

 Renata is the Associate Dean for Academic Affairs for the School of Engineering and an Associate Teaching Professor in Bioengineering.
 She began her career at Rice in 2008.
-Lenin has a background in engineering and change management.
-Gavin has love for all things sports -particularly baseball- and a passion for books (both fostered by Wiessmen).
-Evan has a newly found love for swimming and enjoys puzzles and painting.
-They both LOVE going to the upper commons to trick Wiessmen into letting them play videogames with them.
-Wiess was our first family home.
-We were Wiess RAs from 2011 to 2018 and lived on the 3rd floor.
-Our closets are still mainly goldenrod!
+She was a Wiess RA from 2011 to 2018 and lived on the 3rd floor.
+The closets are still mainly goldenrod!
 TFW!

 Director of Language Instruction and Portuguese Lecturer at the Center for Languages and Intercultural Communication